-We're building a two-way bike path and new footpath on the seaward side from Oriental Bay around Akau Tangi / Evans Bay.
+We're building a two-way bike path and new footpath on the seaward side from Oriental Bay around Akau Tangi / Evans Bay to Cobham Drive.

-The work includes new sections of seawall and public spaces around Ōmarukaikuru / Point Jerningham.
-The footpath is at a lower level than the bike path and road, with seats, lookouts and platforms for easier access to the rocks.
+The improvements between Oriental Bay and Little Karaka Bay are now complete.
+These include the new sections of seawall and public spaces at Ōmarukaikuru / Point Jerningham.
+In this area the footpath is at a lower level than the bike path and road, with seats, lookouts and platforms for easier access to the rocks.

-Section 2, between Greta Point and the Cobham Drive intersection, requires more design work and will likely be developed in the future.
+Section 2, between Greta Point and Cobham Drive, is at the planning stage and we expect consultation to happen in the first half of 2021.
 For now, the existing shared path along this stretch will remain as is.

-The new walking and biking paths on Evans Bay Parade are part of the coastal route around Akau Tangi / Evans Bay, named as Tahitai (one tide, one journey) by Taranaki Whānui ki Te Upoko o te Ika.
-Tahitai goes from Oriental Bay to the Miramar end of Cobham Drive.
+The walking and biking paths are part of the coastal route around Evans Bay from Oriental Bay to the Miramar end of Cobham Drive, named as Tahitai (one tide, one journey) by Taranaki Whānui ki te Upoko o te Ika.

-This route will also form part of a future Te Aranui o Pōneke / the Great Harbour Way – our region’s goal to one day have a walking and cycling path all the way around Wellington Harbour to Sinclair Head on the south coast.
+This route will also form part of Te Aranui o Pōneke/the Great Harbour Way – our region’s goal to have a walking and cycling path all the way around Wellington Harbour to Sinclair Head on the south coast.

-With the coastal paths on Cobham Drive also under way, the Evans Bay Parade paths will help to connect the eastern suburbs with the central city.
+With the new coastal paths on Cobham Drive, the Evans Bay Parade route will help to connect the eastern suburbs with the central city.